 Yet the question must be whether that is on the sheer interest rate differential back into the US DOLLAR, or is it over concerns the global 'risk-on' reopening is threatened by any early shift to a less accommodative Fed policy?
-There is also the issue of just how damaging the recently discovered COVID-19 Delta variant might be within the cross currents.
+As noted of late, it seems the more telling issue is just how damaging the rapidly spreading COVID-19 Delta variant might be within the cross currents.